By reducing the dimensions of a full-sized aircraft proportionally, a scaled

 requires higher speed in order to land safely.

-Powered model aircraft performance may also be estimated by calculating the
+The performance of an engine powered model aircraft may also be estimated by

 A slow and low wing loading (for a beginner), with a weight / power ratio of 440